Things You Didn't Know About: Social Networking

 Social Networking Profile Privacy

 Social networking is one of the big Internet stories of the last few years.
-There is a lot of confusion about what these sites are, why they exist, how to use them and who uses them.
+There is a lot of confusion (amongst older people particulary) about what these sites are, why they exist, how to use them and who uses them.

 We’ve put together a list of things we think you might be interested to know about social networking sites, either for your own use or to understand more about what your family is doing online.